COMING SOON!

 Kamala Harris is the daughter of immigrants and epitomizes the American Dream.
 Her late mother, Shymala Goplan, immigrated from India to the US to attend graduate school as a cancer researcher.
 Kamala’s father came from Jamaica to pursue an advanced degree in economics, and they met while members of the civil rights movement, a movement that Kamala has taken part in her whole life (even as a child in a stroller).

 Kamala has a long record of advocating for social justice, successfully fighting against predatory lenders, for-profit-colleges, financial institutions (and other entities that foreclosed on millions of Americans’ homes during the great recession), big polluters, or other entities.
-She has fought for survivors, victims and families of gun violence victims, and the LGBTQ+ community.
-She was the first person to institute mandatory body cameras and implicit bias training, and she has done much to reform our criminal justice system, from her Back on Track Program, to her Senate bill to end cash bail.
+She has fought for survivors, victims and families of gun violence victims, and has done much towards a fair criminal justice system--she was the first person to institute mandatory body cameras and implicit bias training, and from her Back on Track Program, to her Senate bill to end cash bail.
 Kamala's only client has always been the people--not corporations, not foreign governments--the people.
-As the people's representative, she made sure that people had the right to marry who they loved, exposed Brett Kavanaugh and William Barr in brilliant cross-examination, sponsored legislation to end Black maternal mortality, has supported HBCU's and diversity in STEM and in hiring, and continues to advocate for a compassionate approach to criminal justice that treats mental health as a health matter, not a crime.
+She sponsored legislation to end Black maternal mortality, has supported HBCU's and diversity in STEM and in hiring, and continues to advocate for a compassionate approach to criminal justice that treats mental health as a health matter, not a crime.
 She supported bills to protect voting rights, is a big supporter of the right to choose (and the only 2020 candidate to mention the moderator's failure to even mention this issue after 5 debates), and she sits on four important committees.
 Senator Harris is known for her kindness, and on the night that she spoke at the DNC, a record 21.4 million people tuned in to listen.

-As an organization that supports members of disenfranchised classes and social justice, we are proud to endorse Kamala Harris for Vice-President.
+As an organization that supports members of disenfranchised classes and social justice, particularly disability justice, we are proud to endorse Kamala Harris for Vice-President.

 For Alaska State Representative: HD 25: